How to Shop for Mortgage Rates | 2025 Guide

 After comparing rates from various lenders and choosing the best fit, it’s time to secure your mortgage rate.
 A rate lock freezes your interest rate and ensures your monthly payments remain stable throughout the closing process.
 Rate locking is typically available for up to 30 days at no extra cost, with options to extend.

-Remember, while rate locks shield you from rising rates, they also mean you won’t benefit from any drops.
+Remember, while rate locks shield you from rising rates, they also mean you won’t benefit from any rate drops.
 However, some lenders offer a rate float-down option, allowing you to adjust to lower interest rates, potentially with a fee, though select programs may offer this benefit without additional costs.
+When shopping for mortgage rates, remember to consider how to shop around for mortgage rates effectively to find the best deal.

 Ready to get the lowest mortgage rate?
-Whether you’re looking to buy a new home or a homeowner refinancing an existing home, these top tips will help you get a lower interest rate!
+Whether you’re looking to buy a new home or a homeowner refinancing an existing home, these top tips will guide you on how to shop for the best mortgage rates and help you achieve a lower interest rate.

 Compare rates from multiple lenders.
 Start here